 The Hidden Potential Question

-There is one more layer most teams never reach.
 Beyond preferred strengths and allowable weaknesses sits a third category: hidden potential.
-These are manageable roles that a person could develop if given the right conditions.
-They appear in the gap between self-perception and observer feedback - behaviours that others notice but the person has not yet recognised in themselves.
+These are manageable roles that a person could develop if given the right conditions — behaviours that others notice but the person has not yet recognised in themselves.

 Finding hidden potential requires the same tool as managing weakness: honest, structured conversation grounded in behavioural data.
-Observer feedback through Belbin assessment reveals not only what people do well and where they struggle, but where untapped capacity sits waiting.
+Observer feedback reveals not only what people do well and where they struggle, but where untapped capacity sits waiting.

-This is where the reframe completes itself.
 Weakness is not something to fix.
-It is something to manage, cover and - in the right conditions - transform into a starting point for growth the person never expected.
+It is something to manage, cover, and — in the right conditions — transform into a starting point for growth the person never expected.

 One Question for Your Team